List of Tales of Arcadia characters: Bellroc, Keeper of the Flame

-Portrayed by Kay Bess and Piotr Michael (Male voice).
+Voiced by Kay Bess and Piotr Michael (Male voice).

-The main antagonist in Wizards and Rise of the Titans along with being overreaching antagonist of the franchise, Bellroc is the violent and ruthless leader of the Arcane Order who were said to have created the world with their Titans.
-Despite her group's neutrality, Belloc breaks it upon seeing the damage that humans are doing to the world by first arranging Morgana to aid the Gum Gums in their war with King Arthur.
-Belloc kills Arthur during the battle but is blinded by Deya the Delivere prior to the Gum Gums' imprisonment.
-Belloc later decides to capture her group's deserter Nari to awaken the Titans, hers raising from the South China Sea and making its way to Arcadia.
-But Belloc meets her end when Jim stabs her with excalibur while Toby negated her magic.
+The overarching antagonist in Wizards and Rise of the Titans along with being the overreaching antagonist of the franchise, Bellroc is the violent and ruthless leader of the Arcane Order who were said to have created the world with their Titans.
+Despite their group's neutrality, Belloc breaks it upon seeing the damage that humans are doing to the world by first arranging Morgana to aid the Gumm-Gumms in their war with King Arthur.
+Belloc kills Arthur during the battle but is blinded by Deya the Deliverer prior to the Gumm-Gumms' imprisonment.
+Belloc later decides to capture their group's deserter Nari to awaken the Titans, theirs raising from the South China Sea and making its way to Arcadia.
+But Belloc meets their end when Jim stabs them with Excalibur while Toby negated their magic.